tg44/MidiSplitter/README.md

 In the source you have possibilitis to resolve the track and channel grouping and made it fully to firste come first serve tracks.

 Changelog:
+* 2014.03.28
+  * [feture] the tempo copyed to the output and not modifyed to 120
+  * [bugfix] pitchs are fixed
+    * the code get hack and im not sure this is the referencial working

 * 2014.03.23
   * [bugfix] if the prefix is directory, now we creat it
   * [bugfix] no more too much chennel exception instead show them